foliant-docs/docs/src/config.md

 <include src="!project_path foliant.yml"></include>
 ```

 By convention, all tag parameters, which accept paths to external files, are considered to be paths relative to current file.
-But if you want to play safe or make things more explicit, you may add the `!rel_path` tag, which ensures that the path the preprocessor will get, will be relative to current file:
+But if you want to make things more explicit, you may add the `!rel_path` tag, which ensures that the path the preprocessor will get, will be relative to current file:

 ```html
 Here are the contetns of the adjacent chapter: